bartongroup/RATS/README.md

 #### Who it is for

-Anyone working in transcriptomics, analyzing gene expression and transcript abundancies.
+Anyone working in transcriptomics, analysing gene expression and transcript abundances.

 #### What it does